deKeijzer/KB-74-OPSCHALER/README.md

 * `weather = weather.set_index(['datetime'])`
 * `weather.head()`

+## Smartmeter data (from the TU Delft server)
+This is the smartmeter data as downloaded from the TU Delft server.

-## Raw smartmeter data (from the TU Delft server)
+### Raw smartmeter data (from the TU Delft server)
 Location: `/datc/opschaler/smartmeter_data`
 These are the raw smartmeter dataframes from the TU Delft server.
 They should be in the format `dwelling_id.csv`.
 These files contain the raw electricity and raw gas data.

-## Processed dwelling_id dataframes
+### Processed dwelling_id dataframes
 Location: `/datc/opschaler/combined_dfs_gas_smart_weather`
-The smartmeter, gasmeter and weather dataframes merged into one dataframe, merged into
+The smartmeter, gasmeter and weather dataframes merged into one dataframe.
+Use these files to do EDA on.
 More information can be found [here](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Data_preperation/loading_combining_smart_gas_weather_generalized.ipynb)
 * `dir = '//datc//opschaler//combined_dfs_gas_smart_weather//'`
 * `dwelling_id = 'P01S01W0373'` (for example)